nodejs/node/doc/api/assert.md

 // OK

 assert.notStrictEqual(1, 1);
-// AssertionError [ERR_ASSERTION]: Expected "actual" to be strictly unequal to:
+// AssertionError: Expected "actual" to be strictly unequal to: 1
-//
-// 1

 assert.notStrictEqual(1, '1');
 // OK